Search

 One of the key advantages of the Dexcom G7 CGM system is the flexibility it offers in terms of sensor insertion sites.
 According to the user guide, the approved locations for wearing the G7 sensor are the abdomen (belly) and the lower back (buttocks).

-One of the advantages of wearing the Dexcom G7 on the abdomen is the ease of discreetly concealing the sensor under clothing.
+One of the advantages of wearing the Dexcom G7 on abdomen is the ease of discreetly concealing the sensor under clothing.
 Additionally, the abdomen is generally a low-impact area, reducing the risk of sensor dislodgement during physical activities or exercise.

 However, it is important to consider potential drawbacks as well.
 For individuals with a larger abdominal area or those who are pregnant, finding a suitable insertion site on the abdomen may be more challenging.
 Furthermore, certain high-impact activities or sports may increase the likelihood of sensor dislodgement or trauma when worn on the abdomen.